Important Tools for Your Business.

 Setting up a Subject to transaction if very simple—just:

-- Get the seller to sign the sales contract and the special warranty deed and have the deed recorded at the local court house.
+Get the seller to sign the sales contract, the special warranty deed and have the deed, recorded at the local court house.

 I hope this article will help you in your quest to build wealth through real estate investing.
 For more articles on real estate investor training, visit my website at www.dennisjhenson.com.
-Also on that site, you may sign up for free reports, articles, and e-books and find free forms, documents, MP3 downloads and much more.
-Also visit www.turbobidder2.com for a great real estate investing tool.
+Also on that site, you may sign up for free reports, articles, e-books, find free forms, documents, MP3 downloads, and much more.
+Also, visit Evaluatemydeals.com for a great real estate investing tool.